Tinkoff/linters/packages/eslint-config-angular/README.md

 npm i --save-dev @tinkoff/eslint-config @tinkoff/eslint-config-angular
 ```

 Then, need to include necessary configurations sets to `.eslintrc`.
-Wee need to choose base configuration, and any
+We need to choose base configuration, and any
 necessary additional configs.

 ```json